Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Informal pandemic models and main results

 \section{Informal pandemic models and main results}

-In this section, in order to highlight the results we obtained throughout this paper, we present our model in an informal way.
-We thus detail the compartmental epidemic models we consider to represent the spreading of the virus, \textit{i.e.}, either a SIS or a SIR model.
-Indeed, at the beginning of an epidemic, it is unlikely that decision--makers, let alone the population, will have sufficient data to conclude that infected individuals become immune to the virus in question once they have recovered.
-This is particularly the case when the virus is new, as in the case of the COVID--19.
+In this section, in order to highlight the results we obtain throughout this paper, we present our model in an informal way, and refer the reader to \Cref{sec:rigorous_maths} for the rigorous mathematical study.
+In particular, we first detail the compartmental epidemic models we consider to represent the spreading of the virus, namely a stochastic version of the well-known SIS and SIR models, and how both the population and the government can impact these dynamics.
+We then describe their optimal control problems, together with the Stackelberg game in which they are involved.
+Finally, we summarise our theoretical findings, which will prove useful for the numerical resolution described in \Cref{sec:numerical}.

-With this in mind, we concentrate our attention to two classical models in epidemiology: the SIS model, for the case where infected individuals do not develop an immunity to the disease, and can therefore re--contract it, and the SIR model in the opposite case.
-Our study is therefore able to deal with both models, and one of the important points will be to compare the results obtained for each of them.
-We insist on the fact that this entire section is informal, and the reader is referred to \Cref{sec:rigorous_maths} for the rigorous mathematical study.